ccg-v/ft_irc/DOCS/SERVER_CLASS.md

 	Size, in bytes, to the buffer pointed by previous parameter, `optval`

+**3.3.2 Return values**

- On success, zero is returned.
-On error, -1 is returned, and errno is set to indicate the error.
+- On success, zero is returned.
+- On error, -1 is returned, and `errno` is set to indicate the error.

 Example: